-The southern part of the ecoregion is strongly influenced by upwelling events, which are in turn influenced by wind intensity and direction.
+The southern part of the ecoregion (from west of Cape Peñes in the Cantabrian Sea to north of the Gulf of Cadiz) is strongly influenced by upwelling events, which are in turn influenced by wind intensity and direction.
 Off northern Iberia, upwelling intensifies during northerly winds.
 The winters of recent years have had more northerlies, coupled with strong upwelling events.
 Furthermore, it has been demonstrated that winter northerly wind regime shifts have occurred since 2005 in western Iberia.

 Upwelling intensity and river outflow off Galicia have been seen to affect the degree of synchrony (and stability) of the zooplankton community, which in turn is likely to impact upper trophic levels.

-Fish recruitment was reduced by the occurrence of winter northerly winds over the western coast of Portugal at the time of fish spawning.
+Fish recruitment was reduced by the occurrence of winter northerly winds over the western coast of Portugal at the time of spawning.
 Sea surface temperature, wind regimes, and river discharges have been identified as factors influencing anchovy early life stages at sea.
-However, no evidence of the effects of warming have been detected during investigations at one of the essential habitats (nursery) of anchovy in the Gulf of Cadiz.
+However, no evidence of the effects of warming have been detected through investigations at one of the essential nursery habitats of anchovy in the Gulf of Cadiz.

-Sea warming, acidification, and eutrophication have been seen to positively affect the palatability of seagrass in the Gulf of Cadiz, triggering an increase in grazing by sea urchins, which may, in turn, have implications for habitat and trophic regulation changes in coastal areas, with potential consequences for artisanal and recreational fisheries.
+Sea warming, acidification, and eutrophication have been seen to positively affect the palatability of seagrass in the Gulf of Cadiz, triggering an increase in grazing by sea urchins; this may, in turn, have implications for habitat and trophic regulation changes in coastal areas, with potential consequences for artisanal and recreational fisheries.

-Climate change-induced changes in temperature and salinity have affected the biological communities of the Gironde estuary and modified its nursery function for marine juvenile fish and potentially migration routes for diadromous species.
+Climate‑induced changes in temperature and salinity have affected the biological communities of the Gironde estuary and modified its nursery function for marine juvenile fish and potentially the migration routes of diadromous species.